jqczeng/CarND-Advanced-Lane-Lines/README.md

 ![alt text][windowing-1]![alt text][windowing-2]

 After the windowing algorithm step has been carried out, a second order polynomial line is fitted for both lane lines.
+The Numpy function `polyfit` is used to fit the collected left and right lane data points into a second order equation.
 This can be seen in the picture below.

 ![alt text][lane-fit]

-The code for the windowing algorithm can be found in block 5 in my code in `project_2.ipynb`.
+The code for the windowing algorithm can be found in the `fit_polynomial` function and its `find_lane_pixels` sub-function in my code in `project_2.ipynb`.

 Putting it all togther:
 ---